mbuxmann/fare-backend/README.md

 # Fare Website
-Fare (fà·re) meaning “to do” in Italian, is a prototype I made using React.
+Fare (fà·re) meaning “to do” in Italian, is a to do list prototype I made using React.

 <b>Website:</b> [Fare](https://bitvivaz.com/fare/)